Nicolis1/chess-fight-ai/README.md

 - Chess engine is slow: possible replacement:
     - //https://github.com/josefjadrny/js-chess-engine <-- Replacement chess engine, possibly faster
     - // https://github.com/haensl/js-profiler <--- for profiling to find out
-- long bot titles fail in side nav
-- lots of challengers breaks scrolling on compete page
-- view code in bot selection modal should have special hover behavior
 - the way I have use effects set up to fetch data causes several rerenders, with several extra api calls
+  - fixed in compete page, todo in editor and topnav
 - security issues form packages
-- edit pencil no longer appears when hovering title on editor page
-- state does not refresh upon a new challenge result finishing (add loading state to challenge request)
+- fetching duplicate data with all chalenges/ my challenges
+- error handling for failed login
+- can't save if editor scrolls down too far

 - todo
   - better style bot selection modal
   - finish challengers ui
-  - do your recent matched ui
+  - do your recent matches ui
     - this needs to include a better way to visualize all game results
     - add this to editor page as well
-  - do all recent mathes ui
   - bot code visualization modal (for view code buttons)
   - add win counter to bots in DB so it can display on challengers page
   - autosave